Shanakht: Dignity for All

 Explain your project idea (2,000 characters)

-Transgender community is one of the most marginalized groups in Pakistan.
+TG community is one of the most marginalized groups in Pakistan.
 For nearly 70 years, they have been denied the most basic rights as citizens like right of identification (CNIC), legal inheritance & respectable livelihood.
-It was only after Supreme Court’s order in 2012 that CNICs started being issued to transgender people.
-This systematic marginalization has forced them to beg for their living or indulge in prostitution to make their ends meet.
+It was only after Supreme Court’s order in 2012 that CNICs started being issued to TG people.
+This marginalization has forced them to beg for their living, indulge in prostitution to make their ends meet.
 They are seen as lesser humans, are abused, attacked or even killed without any legal consequence.
-Shanakht (identity) is an innovative initiative designed to address multifaceted challenges faced by transgender persons in their daily lives – social exclusion, stereotyping, persecution, lack of respectable career fields, economic opportunities & recourse to legal action.
-The program is aimed at uplifting their situation by providing them a chance to earn a respectable living and lead financially viable lives through skills-based trainings in tailoring, cooking, fashion designing, beauty industry, digital skills.
-Shanakht will also create web-based platforms and ecommerce sites through which orders/selling can take place.
-Linkages will be created to enable them to receive orders from food businesses, existing beauty parlors, boutiques.
+Shanakht (identity) is an innovative initiative designed to address multifaceted challenges faced by TG persons in their daily lives – social exclusion, stereotyping, persecution, lack of respectable career fields, economic opportunities, recourse to legal action & access to health services.
+The program is aimed at uplifting their situation by enabling them to earn a respectable living & lead financially viable lives through skills-based trainings in tailoring, cooking, fashion designing, beauty industry, digital skills.
+Shanakht will also create web-based platforms & ecommerce sites for online selling.
+Linkages will be created to integrate them in food businesses, beauty parlors, boutiques.
 Through multidimensional events, such as fashion shows/exhibitions/radio programs, challenges faced by the community will be highlighted, TG activists/role models & program beneficiaries will be brought in the limelight, to change perceptions about TG community.
 The program will also provide psychosocial & medical support to them & educate them about their basic rights & recourse to legal action.

 Who are the beneficiaries?
 (1,000 characters)